 The dynamic range of something is the bit between the maximum and minimum of a changeable quantity.
 Sounds complicated?
 Well, let’s think of the human eye.
 We can see things that are very bright, on a sunny day for example, and we can see things that are very dark, say on a starry night.

-We can’t do both at the same time, as the eyes take time to adjust, but the difference between the brightest object and the darkest object that we can identify in any particular scene is significant, and this is referred to as our dynamic range.
+We can’t do both at the same time, as the eyes take time to adjust, but the difference between the brightest and darkest objects we can identify in any particular scene is significant.
+This is referred to as our dynamic range.

 The human eye has a much greater dynamic range than a camera.
 You’ve probably observed this phenomenon for yourself when taking pictures, perhaps from a shady spot with a bright sunny sky in the background.